gradio-app/gradio/guides/01_getting-started/03_sharing-your-app.md

 demo.launch(auth=("admin", "pass1234"))
 ```

-For more complex authentication handling, you can even pass a function that takes a username and password as arguments, and returns True to allow authentication, False otherwise.
-This can be used for, among other things, making requests to 3rd-party authentication services.
+For more complex authentication handling, you can even pass a function that takes a username and password as arguments, and returns `True` to allow access, `False` otherwise.

 Here's an example of a function that accepts any login where the username and password are the same: